 “What happened to my former students?”

 “What are the current events there?”

-“When will be my next vacation to my beloved country?”
+“When will be my next Philippine vacation?”

 Oh, how I miss Philippines.
 Really!